 💡tips & tricks for getting it right

-- This is the perfect coffee beverage to serve to guests at a breakfast or brunch.
-It looks like it took a lot of work to make, but only you will know it truly took just a little effort. 😌
+- spring or summer brunch – This is the perfect coffee beverage to serve to guests at a breakfast or brunch.
+It looks like it took a lot of work to make, but only you will know it truly took just a little effort. 😌 Pair it with a homemade granola parfait and get ready for compliments!

-- It’s a great way to celebrate springtime weather with it’s floral flavor.
-It’s also the perfect coffee to serve a mom or mother figure for mothers day breakfast in bed!
+- Mother’s day – this coffee is also the perfect latte to serve a mom (or a mother figure) for mothers day breakfast in bed!

-- culinary grade flowers – Make sure you are using culinary grade lavender that is specifically safe for consumption.
+- culinary grade flowers – make sure you are using culinary grade lavender that is specifically safe for consumption.
 Not all flowers are grown and harvested equal, and ones that are decorative are not safe for eating or drinking.
-You can find lavender buds and lavender sprigs that are culinary grade at local specialty food grocery stores or online storefronts!
+You can find lavender buds and lavender sprigs that are culinary grade at local specialty food grocery stores or online!

 ℹ️ troubleshooting tips